rumyantseva/go-velobike/README.md

 # go-velobike

-A Go client library for the API of the velobike.ru project.
+This is an unofficial Go client library to deal with REST API of velobike.ru project

-API style based on the best practices of [google/go-github](https://github.com/google/go-github).
+Client style based on the best practices of [google/go-github](https://github.com/google/go-github).

 ## Versioning